 After a first evaluation round, we realized that the datasets created within WP2 contained inconsistencies that should be fixed in order to make the results of our evaluation more meaningful.
 We therefore decided to spend some effort on revising and correcting the existing datasets for both use cases.
 This effort is described in the following two sections.

-Use case 1 data [Lili / Luisa?]
+Use case 1 data [TO BE ADDED]

 Public German OMQ email dataset (Use case 2)